AltspaceVR/secret-caesar/docs/tutorial.md

 [Game start signal is received.
 Players are asked to select if they want the tutorial.
 If at least one player answers yes, everything here is read.]

 **NARRATOR**: Welcome players!
-I am <NAME>, and I will be walking you through your first game of *Secret Hitler*.
+I am <NAME>, and I will be walking you through your first game of *Secret Trump*.

 [Role cards are presented to all players, with a confirmation card.
 The following dialog is skipped once everyone has checked the confirm card.]

 **NARRATOR**: Everyone, take a moment to review your secret role, and if revealed, the roles of your teammates.
 Look at the card in front of you, and remember, because your role will determine your play strategy.
-Liberals, your objective is to keep your fellow liberals in power long enough to pass five liberal policies, or if things aren't going well, by assassinating Hitler.
-Fascists, including Hitler, your objective is to convince the liberals that you are one of them, and to sow distrust among the liberals.
-The fascists win if they can pass three fascist policies and get Hitler elected as chancellor, or less likely, if they pass six fascist policies, but you can't do that if the liberal majority doesn't trust you.
+Liberals, your objective is to keep your fellow liberals in power long enough to pass five liberal policies, or if things aren't going well, by assassinating Trump.
+Fascists, including Trump, your objective is to convince the liberals that you are one of them, and to sow distrust among the liberals.
+The fascists win if they can pass three fascist policies and get Trump elected as chancellor, or less likely, if they pass six fascist policies, but you can't do that if the liberal majority doesn't trust you.
 Review your secret role now, and click the Ja card [pronounced "yah"] to continue.

 [Everyone has confirmed their roles, game continues.]